 My husband jokes pretty often that if something lays around our house too long, it might get painted white.
-I can’t really argue with it though… I do have a tendency to use the color white if I don’t like how something looks.
+I can’t really argue with it though… I do have a tendency to use the color white when I’m updating a piece.
 I’m a big believer in repainting and repurposing before you go out and buy something new.
-I’d much rather take pride in doing a customized project, rather than spending gobs of money on something that isn’t even exactly what I want.
+I take pride in doing a customized project, rather than spending gobs of money on something that isn’t even exactly what I want.
 I’m blessed to have a dad who’s a wood-working expert, and lets me use his workshop space for my projects!
 He has taught me everything I know and I definitely get my love for projects from him.

 I like to brain-storm with my dad about new ideas, and one idea I had recently was to repurpose this ugly, outdated bench that had no character, and give it some farmhouse charm.

 This was purchased for $25 from an art museum liquidation sale.
 Since this bench was built for commercial use, it is very solid and sturdy.
 It has good bones, but it obviously needed some help if it was ever going to be used again.

 My first initial thought was, of course, paint it white, but I wanted to take it a step further.
 I kept asking myself how I could add character to this otherwise dull, shapeless bench.
 That’s when I decided to do cut-outs on the base to make it look more like legs.
 I measured 3″ from each side, and halfway up on the base to find the lines for the triangle.

 The base was almost too thick, but luckily we were able to use a jigsaw to make the cuts.
 After sanding it down, it was time to paint!

 Painting and Distressing